 - Collaboration: Turn on

 Click Create to exit the Create Bot Group form, and click Save from the Bot Settings menu.

-Lastly, delete the dialogs that Greeter Bot is not responsible for.
-From the Dialogs menu, click the three-dot icon next to the Billing Question dialog, and select Delete Dialog.
+Lastly, delete the dialogs that Greeter Bot isn't responsible for.
+From the Dialogs menu, click the three-dot icon next to the Make Payment dialog, and select Delete Dialog.
 Confirm Yes.
-Repeat this process to also delete the Escalation, Disambiguation and Order Status dialogs.
+Repeat this process to also delete the Escalation and Order Status dialogs.

 Step 2: Create the Order bot